emtee40/SHFB-Wiki/System-Requirements-and-Building-the-Code.md

 Before using the source code version, you will need to build the tools and the reflection data files.
 To do this, open a command prompt, change into the root folder, and run the *MasterBuild.bat* script.
 This will build the tools and place them in the *SHFB\Deploy* folder ready for use.
 By default, the Release version is built.
 To build a debug version, pass in the command line parameter *Debug*.
-Once that completes, change into the *SHFB\Deploy\Data* folder and execute the *BuildReflectionData.bat* script.
-This will generate the reflection data files for the .NET Framework into a temporary folder.
-Rename the folder it creates to `.NETFramework`.

-Reflection data can be built for other frameworks as well but you must have the latest version of the framework and all of the requisite tools and supporting SDKs installed as well.
-Other supported frameworks include `.NETCore`, `.NETPortable`, `.NETMicroFramwork`, `Silverlight`, `WindowsPhone`, and `WindowsPhoneApp`.
-To build the reflection data for a different framework, pass its name on the command line.
-For example:

-* `BuildReflectionData .NETCore`
-* `BuildReflectionData .NETPortable`
-* `BuildReflectionData WindowsPhoneApp`

-Once built, rename the folder by removing the version number on the resulting output folder.
+As noted above, the script will generate reflection data for the latest version of the .NETFramework platform based on the versions available on your system.
+The reflection data files will be placed in the .\Deploy\Data\.NETFramework folder.
+To build reflection data for other platforms such as .NETCore, .NETPortable, .NETMicroFramework, Silverlight, WindowsPhone, and WindowsPhoneApp, see the Reflection Data Manager topic in the Sandcastle tools help file.

 As an alternative, you can copy the framework data folders form the installed release version of the Sandcastle Help File Builder.

 ## Building and Debugging the Projects
 To build the projects, open the solution file (_\*.sln_) found in the *SHFB\Source\\* folder and build it.
 Solution files for the individual projects can be found in each of the